-Although they are always connected, mobiles are not necessarily accessible for upgrade.
+Although they are always connected, mobiles are not necessarily accessible for an upgrade.
 You just can’t account for human behaviour when presented with an upgrade opportunity.
-As a result most organisations find that they are supporting multiple older versions of their mobile app – and need to make provision for this in their support plans.
+As a result, most organisations find they are supporting multiple older versions of their mobile app – and need to make provision for this in their support plans.

 2. Consider security while coding your apps.

-With mobile you don’t have the same prevention options open as you do with web.
-For example, for web you can use your firewall to detect certain threats and filter them out.
+With mobile, you don’t have the same prevention options open as you do with the web.
+For example, for the web you can use your firewall to detect certain threats and filter them out.
 Securing yourself against external threats in this way then buys you time to deploy patches and fixes.
-With mobile you just don’t have the same options.
+With mobile, you just don’t have the same options.

 3. Use additional mobile security technology.